plumed/plumed2/user-doc/Installation.md

 \attention
-Even though we regularly perform tests on [Travis-CI](http://travis-ci.org/plumed/plumed2), it is possible that aggressive optimizations or even architecture dependent features trigger bugs that did not show up on travis.
-So please always perform regtests when you install PLUMED.
+Even though we regularly perform tests on [Travis-CI](http://travis-ci.org/plumed/plumed2), it is possible that aggressive optimization or even architecture dependent features trigger bugs that did not show up on travis.
+So please always perform the regtests when you install PLUMED.

 Notice that the compiled executable, which now sits in 'src/lib/plumed', relies